 Some special items are not suitable as check-in baggage due to its nature and request permission to carry in the cabin.
 Such baggage should be stored at the closed overhead bin or under the seat.
 If it cannot place the locations as mentioned, it will be treated as cabin baggage and charge for an extra seat.

 - One infant's carrying basket or fully collapsible stroller, push-chair, car seat or CARES harness.
 There is no limitation of volume, weight, size for infant's push chair or carrying basket.
 The fully collapsible stroller can be stored in the closed overhead bin.

-- Walking stick/ Wheelchair/ crutches/ braces/ prosthetic device/any assistive device, which is needed by disabled Passengers.
+- Walking stick/ Wheelchair/ crutches/ braces/ prosthetic device/any assistive device, this is needed by disabled passengers.

 - Medicine/medical equipment or supplies, including transplanted organs.
-For blood transportation, it’s necessary to prepare the non-infectious certificate from related clinical laboratory in advance.
+For blood transportation, it is necessary to provide a non-infectious certificate from a related clinical laboratory in advance.

 - Sculptures/ urns in non-square shapes: These items can be accepted in the cabin but must be stored in the closed overhead bin to avoid moving, falling and blocking an emergency exit.
 However, if you do not want to store such items in the closed overhead bin, they can only accepted as cabin baggage and you have to pack them into secure and strong boxes.